 In general, plant species and natural communities are expected to shift their distributions over time as climate change alters plant-water relationships (Lutz et al. 2010, Crimmins et al. 2011).
 However, climate change has already influenced aspen forest succession and productivity through drought- and heat-induced disturbance events, including sudden aspen dieback (SAD; Huang and Anderegg 2012).
 Such events may be harbingers of future decline in aspen populations, and some climate-change predictions suggest that within 50 years approximately 40% of western aspen stands will no longer have a suitable climate (Rehfeldt et al. 2009).
 However, fundamental questions remain about the linkages between climate and biophysical causal mechanisms driving such forest mortality events (Allen et al. 2010).
 This critical knowledge gap makes it difficult to estimate the spatiotemporal extent and productivity of future forests.
 In particular, it is not clear how specific climate change patterns (e.g., diminishing snowpack) and altered disturbance regimes (e.g., fire) will interact to influence rates and patterns of ecological change in aspen, and how that change will affect critical ecosystem services (e.g., streamflow).

 There are several lines of evidence that indicate that the moisture subsidy from localized snow redistribution may be essential to aspen productivity and survival in semi-arid or seasonally-arid ecosystems.
 First, aspen is not drought-tolerant (Lieffers et al. 2001) and relies on adequate soil moisture to remain productive throughout the growing season.
 Thus, annual changes in the timing and amount of precipitation could potentially lead to large changes in aspen productivity.
 Second, snow redistribution in complex terrain leads to spatiotemporal variations in water input to soils, as snowdrifts increase effective precipitation in leeward areas and reduce precipitation on wind-scoured ridgetops (Winstral and Marks 2002).
 Third, plants located below large snowdrifts benefit from snow melt since soil moisture remains elevated into the growing season (Oberbauer and Billings 1981, Seyfried et al. 2009).
-Finally, current distributions of stands predisposed to drought are predominately located at low elevations with south-southwestern aspects (Worrall et al. 2008; 2010), where a shift from a snow to a rain dominated regime (Nayak et al. 2010) and subsequent loss of moisture subsidies are likely.
+Finally, current distributions of stands predisposed to drought are predominately located at low elevations with south-southwestern aspects (Worrall et al. 2008; 2010), where a shift from a snow to a rain dominated regime (Knowles et al. 2006; Abatzoglou et al. 2011; Klos et al. 2014; Nayak et al. 2010) and subsequent increased spatial homogeneity of moisture inputs and hence loss of moisture subsidies are likely (Rasouli et al 2015).

 Fire also generates critical biophysical variation at local scales that influences aspen distribution and persistence.
 Most aspen communities are considered fire-dependent and seral to conifers, although some stands may be stable without fire (Strand et al. 2009, Shinneman et al. 2013, Shinneman and McIlroy in prep.).
 When fire kills overstory trees, it stimulates vigorous aspen resprouting.
 In the absence of fire, conifer species can replace aging aspen communities over time.
 Indeed, more fire caused by climate change could prove detrimental to some forest species (e.g. subalpine fir) while at least temporarily benefitting fire-adapted species, such as aspen (Yang et al. 2015).
 However, other modeled projections of decreased fire rotation, warming temperatures, and shifting precipitation patterns under climate change in the region suggest that some forest types might shift upward in elevation, and some forested areas may convert to non-forest communities (Westerling et al. 2011).
 Post-fire aspen regeneration response may vary due to factors such as moisture variability from snow, pre-fire forest condition, browsing of young trees, and environment (Hessl and Graumlich 2002).
 Developing a clear understanding of fire, climate, and successional interactions under climate change is critical for long-term conservation of aspen communities.